Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Supplementary Information

 where the absolute value is applied to each element of the matrix.

-It can clearly be seen that, separating the entanglement between the electron wave and the object is difficult.
-Hence, we do not have an exact representation of the transmission function of the object, independent of the propagated exit wave starting from the probe illumination.
-As discussed in \cite{bangun2022inverse}, the reformulation by leveraging the property of element-wise or Hadamard matrix product, namely
+It can be seen that, a separation of the entanglement between the electron wave and the object is difficult.
+Hence, an exact representation of the transmission function of the object, independent of the propagated exit wave starting from the probe illumination, is not available.
+As discussed in Bangun et. al., 2022 \cite{bangun2022inverse}, the reformulation by leveraging the property of element-wise or Hadamard matrix product, namely